mendix/docs/content/en/docs/appstore/modules/genai/genai-commons.md

 #### 4.1.10 `Response` {#response}

-The response returned by model contains usage metrics as well as a response message.
+The response returned by the model contains usage metrics as well as a response message.

 | Attribute | Description |
 | --- | --- |